Your voice has been heard! Join us in thanking Congress for passing a renewal of the Special Diabetes Program!

 The Special Diabetes Program (SDP) is a critical program that provides $150 million annually for type 1 diabetes (T1D) research at the National Institutes of Health (NIH), the country’s premier medical research agency.
-The SDP was most recently renewed by Congress in April 2015 and is currently set to expire on September 30, 2017.
-Renewal of the SDP is one of JDRF’s top legislative priorities, to ensure that promising SDP-funded research can continue delivering results toward better treatments, therapies, and – ultimately – a cure for T1D.
-And you can help.
+The SDP was renewed on February 9, 2018 and will expire on September 30, 2019.

 In June 2016, Senate Diabetes Caucus Co-Chairs Susan Collins (R-ME) and Jeanne Shaheen (D-NH), and Congressional Diabetes Caucus Co-Chairs Tom Reed (R-NY) and Diana DeGette (D-CO) invited their colleagues to join them on bipartisan support letters to Senate and House Leadership recognizing the important contributions of the SDP.
 Thanks to the dedication and persistence of JDRF Advocates – who met with, and contacted their U.S. Representative and Senators, asking them to sign the SDP support letters – we achieved amazing results this year with 75 Senators and 356 Representatives signing on.